jaymoh/laravel-postgresql-to-mongodb/README.md

 This repo demonstrates how easy it is to migrate a Laravel application from a relational database (Postgres) to MongoDB.

-The main branch of this repository contains a sample Laravel application that uses Postgres as its database.
+The main branch of this repository contains a sample Laravel application that uses Postgres as its database, and ElasticSearch for full text search.

-The `mongodb` branch contains the same application, but it has been modified to use MongoDB as its database.
+The `mongodb` branch contains the same application, but it has been modified to use MongoDB Atlas as its database and Atlas Search for full text search.

 ### Prerequisites